specter327/termux-api-stc/README.md

 # Process success is not capability success

-One of the central rules of TermuxAPI-stc is:
+A core rule of TermuxAPI-stc is:

 ```text
 command exists